majisti/boilerplate/README.md

 # Introduction

-This is the Majisti's PHP Backend Scaffolding project.
+This is the Majisti's Scaffolding project.
+We use it here to bootstrap projects.
+This is not a generator, just a place where to centralize the knowledge of creating rich applications with a PHP backend and frontend (JavaScript, SCSS, etc.).

 The following is provided out of the box:

-- Symfony setup
+- Symfony 3 setup
 - Full testing suite configured.
 Acceptance, Functional, Integration and Unit
 - Everything runs under Docker.
 Minimal global project dependencies: git, docker and docker-compose.
 - Gulp with SCSS, Bourbon and Susy for the frontend.
 - Everything runs under a Makefile and is ready for Continuous Integration
+- Please stay tuned for the React & Redux boilerplate

 # Roadmap